bpineda/foundation-angular-example/README.md

     npm start

-If you're using Mac (I still have to test all this on Windows), it will automatically open the browser to the correct address and port [http://localhost:8079/](http://localhost:8079/).
+If you're using Mac (I still have to test this on Windows), it will automatically open the browser to the correct address and port [http://localhost:8079/](http://localhost:8079/).

 This example shows you how to divide your logic and services within files for each feature, i.e. a directory controllers for all of your controllers and a directory services for your controllers.